daos-stack/daos-reproducibility/io500/isc23/riken/fx700/io500-reproducibility.riken-fx700.md

 Hardware redundancy on the individual storage server level includes dual power supplies (with redundant facility power feeds at the rack PUD level), and dual InfiniBand network interfaces (typically attached to different InfiniBand leaf switches).
-The servers used at LRZ are also using memory DIMMs with ECC error detection and correction.
 All other redundancy features are provided in software.

 The DAOS management service is redundant, with instances running on multiple DAOS servers.